yizchu/alien-invasion/README.md

 - Multiple enemy types
 - Score, lives, and basic power-ups
 - Easy-to-read codebase intended for learning and extension
-- Configurable settings for difficulty and controls

 ## Getting Started

-### Prerequisites
-This project is intentionally generic.
-Replace these instructions with the exact commands for your project's tech stack.

-Common examples:
-- For Python/Pygame: Python 3.8+ and pip
-- For HTML5/Phaser: Node.js and a static server (or host on GitHub Pages)
-- For Unity: Unity Editor (version X.Y) and Unity Hub

 ### Installation
 Clone the repository: